-80. (1) Any person who votes as some other person, commits Personation the offence of personation whether that other person is living or dead or is a fictitious person.
+- (1) A person who votes as some other person, commits the offence of personation whether that other person is living or dead or is a fictitious person. - (2) A person who commits an offence of personation is liable, on conviction, to imprisonment not exceeding five years.

-(2) A person who commits an offence of personation is liable, on conviction, to imprisonment not exceeding five years.
+80. Offence of undue influence

-Offence of undue influence.
+- (1) Where a person- - (a) directly or indirectly in person or through any other person- - (i) makes use of, or threatens to make use of, any force or violence; - (ii) inflicts or threatens to inflict in person or through any other person any temporal or spiritual injury, damage, harm or loss upon or against any person, in order to induce or compel that person to vote or refrain from voting, or on account of that person having voted or refrained from voting; or that person commits the offence of undue influence.

-- 81. A person commits the offence of undue influence - (a) if that person directly or indirectly in person or through any other person- - (i) makes use of, or threatens to make use of, any force or violence; - (ii) inflicts or threatens to inflict in person or through any other person any temporal or spiritual injury, damage, harm or loss upon or against any person, in order to induce or compel that person to vote or refrain from voting, or on account of that person having voted or refrained from voting; or - (b) if by abduction, duress or any fraudulent device or contrivance, impedes or prevails upon a voter either to vote or to refrain from voting.
+(b) by abduction, duress or any fraudulent device or contrivance, impedes or prevails upon a voter either to vote or to refrain from voting,